El Camino Real de los Tejas National Historic Trail: Route

 After crossing the river, the trail went through the Neutral Strip and Many, Louisiana, before ending at Natchitoches in modern Louisiana.
 The trail has a 2,500-mile length.
 For centuries, the Native Americans had used the trail routes for trading between the Great Plains and Chihuahuan Desert regions and essentially created the road.
 El Camino Real de Los Tejas was first followed and marked by Spanish explorers and missionaries in the 1700s.
 It was one of several named El Camino Real, or "Royal Road", that connected the Spanish possessions in North America with Mexico City.

 Preservation

 Interest in the road revived in the early 20th century.
 In 1915, the Texas Legislature appropriated $5,000 to survey and mark the route, and professional surveyor V. N. Zivley was commissioned to make the study.
 A few years later, the Daughters of the American Revolution placed granite milestones every 5 miles along the route to mark it.

-In October 2004, President George W. Bush signed into law El Camino Real de los Tejas National Historic Trail.
-The National Park Service started planning for El Camino Real de los Tejas National Historic Trail in 2006 with a comprehensive management plan.
+In October 2004, President George W. Bush signed into law the El Camino Real de los Tejas National Historic Trail Act that created the El Camino Real de los Tejas National Historic Trail.
+The National Park Service started planning for the El Camino Real de los Tejas National Historic Trail in 2006 with a comprehensive management plan.

+The Texas Parks and Wildlife Department refurbished the former caretaker's cottage at Goliad State Park and Historic Site and opened it as the El Camino Real de los Tejas Visitors Center in 2018.
+The center provides interpretive displays of the cultural and historical significance of the El Camino Real de los Tejas.